How to Rock Personalized Email Campaigns With Your Customer Data

-Maybe there was there a particular type of clients that returned the highest engagement rate.
+Maybe there was a particular type of client that returned the highest engagement rate.
 In this case, you can test sending this group of customers additional discount offers, increasing the frequency of sales emails they receive from you.

 3. Attract highly committed customers with referral programs

 The third type of sales campaigns we’re going to explore is the referral campaign.